-It’s a dilemma that plagues Thai boxers the world over: How do you condition your shins for the demands of the sport?
-Anyone who’s ever kicked a bag or Thai pads for the first time can relate to the pain and subsequent bruising that shows up along the shin bone.
+It’s a dilemma that plagues Thai boxers worldwide: how do you condition your shins for the demands of the sport?
+Anyone who’s ever kicked a bag or Thai pads for the first time can relate to the pain and subsequent bruising along the shin bone.

 Discover The Little Known Secrets For Unlocking Devastating KO Power!